etrusci-org/destinyspath4/README.md

 C:/path/to/python3/python.exe dp4.py --play
 ```

-Progress will be auto-saved from time to time or when you quit the game with `CTRL+C`.
+Progress will be auto-saved from time to time or when you quit the game by pressing `CTRL`+`C`.

 ---